MaselLab/ProteinEvolution/ProteinSequenceMetricsScripts/ReadMe.md

 # ProteinSequenceMetricsScripts
 ---------------------------------------------------------------------------------------

-This repository is used to store all scripts that are used to process and produce metrics for protein sequences.
+This repository is used to store all scripts designed to process and produce metrics for protein sequences.
 These metrics include (but are not limited to) predictions for:
  	- Intrinsic structural disorder
  	- Aggregation propensity
 	- Clustering and dispersion
  	- Amino acid composition

  The scripts are listed below in alphabetical order.
 All scripts are stored in their own subdirectory with a readme for ease-of-use.
  -----------